Share This Article

 May 11, 2026

-Jennie has now taken 23.8 billion won, about $16.3 million, in settlement payments from her own company OA Entertainment across 2024 and 2025, turning the post Big 4 solo-label experiment into a hard business case, according to Financial Supervisory Service filings cited by Korea JoongAng Daily and Seoul Economic Daily.
+Jennie has now taken 23.8 billion won, about $16.3 million, in settlement payments from her own company OA Entertainment across 2024 and 2025, turning the post Big 4 solo-label experiment into a hard business case, according to Financial Supervisory Service filing coverage from Korea JoongAng Daily and Seoul Economic Daily.
 The OA structure matters because Jennie still works with BLACKPINK through YG Entertainment while controlling her solo music, ads, performances, and appearances through Odd Atelier, the company she founded in late 2023.
-Korea JoongAng Daily reported that OA paid her 14.3 billion won in 2024 and about 9.5 billion won in 2025, while the company itself posted 18.9 billion won in revenue in 2024 and 23.8 billion won in 2025.
+Korea JoongAng Daily reported that OA paid her 14.3 billion won in 2024 and about 9.5 billion won in 2025, while Seoul Economic Daily said the company itself posted 18.9 billion won in revenue in 2024 and 23.8 billion won in 2025.
 For an industry that spent years insisting scale only lived inside giant agencies, these numbers read like proof that a top-tier idol can now keep far more of the machine in house.

 OA looks like a real company, not a prestige shell